Attorneys Helping Families Deal With Issues Of Child Custody And Visitation

 At Mahaffey & Associates, our Sylvania child custody lawyers represent clients throughout northwestern Ohio and southern Michigan in divorce and custody proceedings.
 Our attorneys share the belief that the best solution is the solution that the disputing parties have created and agreed upon themselves, rather than the solution that a judge hands down to them.

-We will help you work out a parenting plan that works best for you and your child, and that the court will accept as equitable for everyone.
+We will help you work out a child custody agreement plan that works best for you and your child, and that the court will accept as equitable for everyone.

 Understanding Custody Options And Terminology

 In Ohio and many other states, the term custody has been replaced with “allocation of parental rights and responsibilities.”
 This is an important change because it encompasses both aspects of custody: physical and legal.
-Physical custody is which parent the child will stay with and when.
+Physical custody is when and with which parent the child will stay.
 Legal custody refers to which parent has the authority to make important decisions on behalf of the child (regarding matters like religion, health care and education).

 In either case, one parent can have “sole” custody or the two parents can have shared custody.
 Even if custody is shared, however, it may not be shared equally.